SpeechColab/Leaderboard/README.md

 > "If you can’t measure it, you can’t improve it." -- *Peter Drucker*

-Regarding to the current state of Automatic Speech Recognition(ASR), the term "State-Of-The-Art"(SOTA) is kind of *vague* in the sense that:
+The term "SOTA"(state-of-the-art) in Automatic Speech Recognition(ASR) is kind of _vague_:
-* For industry, there is no objective and quantative benchmark on how these commercial APIs perform in real-life scenarios, at least in public domain.
+* For industry, there is no public and objective benchmark towards commercial APIs based on real-life scenarios.
-* For academia, it is becoming harder today to compare ASR models due to the fragmentation of research toolkits and ecosystems.
+* For academia, it is becoming harder today to reproduce / compare ASR models due to the fragmentation of research toolkits / ecosystems.
 * How are academic SOTA and industrial SOTA related ?

 ---
 ![Overview](misc/overview.png)

-As above figure shows, SpeechIO leaderboard serves as an ASR benchmarking platform, by providing 3 components:
+SpeechIO leaderboard serves as an ASR benchmarking platform by providing 3 components:

-1. **TestSet Zoo**: A collection of test sets covering wide range of speech recognition tasks
+1. **TestSet Zoo**: A collection of test sets covering wide range of speech recognition tasks & scenarios

-2. **Model Zoo**: A collection of models including commercial APIs and open-sourced pretrained models
+2. **Model Zoo**: A collection of models including commercial APIs & open-sourced models

-3. **Benchmarking Pipeline**: a simple & well-specified pipeline to take care of data preparation / inference invocation / recognition post processing / error rate evaluation.
+3. **Benchmarking Pipeline**: a simple & well-specified pipeline to take care of data preparation / recognition / post processing / error rate evaluation.

 With SpeechIO leaderboard, _**anyone should be able to benchmark, reproduce, compare all these ASR systems locally**_